Gavin Kliger

 Kliger attended UC Berkeley but left without completing a degree.
 His FEC record shows a single $94 WinRed donation in July 2024 from Dove Canyon, California, listing his employer as Brainstorm — his only documented political contribution before the DOGE deployment 1.
 He joined Databricks as a Senior Software Engineer in May 2020 and was still listed under that employment agreement on his OGE disclosure filed after taking government roles 2.

 On January 20, 2025, Kliger was formally appointed Senior Advisor to the Director for Technology and Delivery at OPM.
-According to ProPublica’s DOGE tracker, he was simultaneously detailed to USDA, CFPB, USAID, and sought access at the IRS 1.
-Records show he was among the most widely deployed DOGE figures by number of concurrent agency placements 3.
+ProPublica’s DOGE tracker records indicate he was simultaneously detailed to USDA, CFPB, USAID, and seeking access at the IRS 1.
+By number of concurrent agency placements, the same records show him among the most widely deployed DOGE figures 3.

 Financial Disclosures and Conflicts of Interest